edgarcgarzon/CarND-Behavioral-Cloning-P3/README.md

 ## **Results**

-* The NVIDIA mode is really powerful nd acure for this kind of predictions.
+* The NVIDIA mode is really powerful and acurate for this kind of predictions.
 It shows a really good results without making too much effort in the image preprocessing or data augementation.
+Fro experimentation it seems that even with to few training data the model was already capable of predicts with enough accuracy to makes the car go through the tracks.
 * Using Keras library instead of tensorflow makes the implementation phase much faster, clear and with less bugs.

 ## **TODO**